MaryamAsgarinezhad/obsidian/Linux/Ansible.md

 ![[Pasted image 20240511181428.png]]

-Ansible should not be neessarily installed on every server, but only on the 'Ansible Control Host' which can be your local system.
+Ansible should not be necessarily installed on every server, but only on the 'Ansible Control Host' which can be your local system.

 - Open SSH -->  used to do administration things on a remote serer, and ansible also uses this.
 - ![[Pasted image 20240511184533.png]]